NTProgramsOfficial/scratch-font-tool/README.md

 ## Instructions

 - [Download](https://github.com/NTProgramsOfficial/scratch-font-tool/archive/refs/heads/main.zip) the files from this repository
-- Make changes in `settings.py` to select your fonts, characters and other settings.
+- Make changes in `settings.py` to select your fonts, characters and other settings
-- Install [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) if you haven't already.
+- Install [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) if you haven't already
 - Install the dependencies:

 ```